 You request federal work-study on your Free Application for Federal Student Aid (FAFSA).
-If you didn't request federal work-study on the Free Application for Federal Student Aid, you may log back into your FAFSA application and request federal work-study.
+If you didn't request federal work-study on the Free Application for Federal Student Aid or on the Student Information form, you may email Kelly Cole to get on the waiting list.

 Federal Work Study is awarded by academic year.
 The fall through spring semesters encompass August through May.
 There is no summer federal work-study.

 You must re-apply for the next academic year by filling out the Free Application for Federal Student Aid (FAFSA) in order to potentially qualify for the following fall and spring semesters.
 We suggest reviewing the priority dates and completing the FAFSA by early February.

 Federal Work-Study Awards